biocypher/biochatter-paper/manuscript.md

 - **fact-checking** of LLM responses using a second LLM

-In the following, we briefly describe these components, which are demonstrated in the ChatGSE web app (https://chat.biocypher.org).
+In the following, we briefly describe these components, which are demonstrated in our web app (https://chat.biocypher.org).

 ### Question Answering and LLM Connectivity

 The core functionality of BioChatter is to interact with LLMs.
-The framework supports both leading proprietary models such as the GPT series from OpenAI as well as open-source models such as LLaMA2 [@doi:10.48550/arXiv.2307.09288] via a flexible open-source deployment framework [@{https://github.com/xorbitsai/inference}] (see Methods).
+The framework supports both leading proprietary models such as the GPT series from OpenAI as well as open-source models such as LLaMA2 [@doi:10.48550/arXiv.2307.09288] and Mixtral 8x7B [@doi:10.48550/arXiv.2401.04088] via a flexible open-source deployment framework [@{https://github.com/xorbitsai/inference}] (see Methods).
 Currently, the most powerful conversational AI platform, ChatGPT (OpenAI), is surrounded by data privacy concerns [@{https://www.reuters.com/technology/european-data-protection-board-discussing-ai-policy-thursday-meeting-2023-04-13/}].
 We address this issue in two ways.
 Firstly, we provide access to the different OpenAI models through their API, which is subject to different, more stringent data protection than the web interface [@{https://openai.com/policies/terms-of-use}], most importantly by disallowing reuse of user inputs for subsequent model training.